Mia Khalifa: Pornographic film career

-In January 2015, Khalifa signed a long-term contract with Bang Bros' parent company, WGCZ Holding, who also own the largest free porn site XVideos.
+In January 2015, Khalifa signed a long-term contract with Bang Bros' parent company, WGCZ Holding, which also owns XVideos, the largest free porn site.
 The contract required her to perform in multiple films each month.
 However, two weeks later, Khalifa had a change of heart and resigned.
-The negative attention she received from her global attention prompted her to leave the industry: "It was an eye-opener for me.
+The negative attention she received following her rise to prominence prompted her to leave the industry.
+In an interview with Playboy, she said, "It was an eye-opener for me.
 I don't want any of this, whether it's positive or negative—but all of it was negative.
 I didn't think too much into it about how my friends and family and relationships were suffering."
-WGCZ Holding own a web page with a domain name using her stage name.
+WGCZ Holding owns a web page with a domain name using her stage name.
 Khalifa said it does not pay her for rights, even though it is written in her first-person voice.

 In a July 2016 interview with The Washington Post, Khalifa stated that she had only performed in pornography for three months and had left the industry over a year before, changing to a "more normal job".
 She said, "I guess it was my rebellious phase.
 It wasn't really for me.
 I kind of smartened up and tried to distance myself from that."
-She said she continued to perform as a webcam model for Bang Bros for eleven months after she stopped shooting scenes before Complex Networks offered her to host a sports show.
-Carter Cruise, a former performer who became a disc jockey, criticized Khalifa for reinforcing the social stigma against sex work in distancing herself from her previous career.
+She said she continued to perform as a webcam model for Bang Bros for eleven months after she stopped shooting scenes, before Complex Networks asked her to host a sports show.
+Carter Cruise, a former porn performer who became a disc jockey, criticized Khalifa for reinforcing the social stigma against sex work by distancing herself from her previous career.

 In January 2017, xHamster reported that Khalifa was the most-searched-for adult actress of 2016.
-In 2018, three years after leaving the industry, she was still the second-highest-ranked person on Pornhub.
-In August 2019, Khalifa stated that she made $12,000 working in porn by making an estimated $1,000 per scene – standard contractor compensation from production studios in the industry, according to Alec Helmy, president and publisher of adult entertainment industry news site XBIZ – and that she did not receive residuals from BangBros or from Pornhub and other free sites where BangBros uploaded the videos.
-While PornHub has not stated how much revenue Khalifa's videos had generated for the site, according to a 2019 estimate by Social Blade CEO Jason Urgo based on YouTube-like advertising revenue per view, she could have made over $500,000 had she been a PornHub partner.
+In 2018, three years after leaving the industry, she was still the second-highest-ranked performer on Pornhub.
+In August 2019, Khalifa stated that she made $12,000 working in porn by making an estimated $1,000 per scene, and that she did not receive residuals from Bang Bros or from Pornhub and other free sites where Bang Bros uploaded the videos.
+According to Alec Helmy, president of the adult entertainment industry news site XBIZ, Khalifa's pay was standard for the industry.
+While Pornhub has not stated how much revenue Khalifa's videos have generated for the website, Social Blade CEO Jason Urgo estimated in 2019 that she could have made over $500,000 as a Pornhub partner.

-In July 2020, more than 1.5 million people signed a Change.org petition campaigning for her videos to be removed from sites like Pornhub and BangBros and her Internet domains returned to her.
-BangBros sent her a cease and desist letter and set up a website to dispute statements she made about the company.
-BangBros stated that Khalifa earned over $178,000 from them and their affiliates and was in the adult film industry for more than two years.
+In July 2020, more than 1.5 million people signed a Change.org petition campaigning for Khalifa's videos to be removed from sites like Pornhub and Bang Bros, and for her Internet domains to be returned to her.
+Bang Bros sent her a cease and desist letter and set up a website to dispute statements she made about the company.
+Bang Bros stated that Khalifa earned over $178,000 from them and their affiliates and was in the adult film industry for more than two years.